 Sixty Inches From Center Mission

-Sixty Inches From Center (SIFC) is a 501(c)3 organization that documents and engages the visual arts in Chicago.
-We use video, audio, photography, editorial essays, and interviews to document artists and arts events that exist outside of the city’s mainstream cultural institutions.
+Sixty Inches From Center (SIFC) is a 501(c)3 organization that documents, archives and engages with the visual arts in Chicago, focusing primarily on art that exists outside of the city’s mainstream cultural institutions.
 By doing so, we capture the innovative work of artists and communities that might otherwise be missed by traditional art historical narratives.

 The name Sixty Inches From Center stems from two things.
 First, it is a curatorial standard for hanging artwork.
 Second, it was the name of the 2010 exhibition at Columbia College Chicago highlighting contemporary street art in Chicago, which was curated by Nicolette Michele Caldwell and Casey Champion.
 We decided to use the name for our organization because it seemed appropriate when thinking of the work we choose to cover–art, practices and people creating work outside of the central institutions in Chicago.